hindu-comm/mail_stream_advaita-l/2018/04/Sri_Shankara_Declare/38__Praveen_R._Bhat.md

 > a dream vessel, can't use the gold obtained in dreams etc.

-​ ​​This utility argument has been refuted in Mandukya karika by showing that the comparison is improper just like apples with oranges.
+ This utility argument has been refuted in Mandukya karika by showing that the comparison is improper just like apples with oranges.
 The waking object is as useless to a dreamer in the dream as the dream object is useless in waking for a waker!
 You can surely cook using dream vessel in